mjknj18/Employee-Database-Analysis/README.md

 ### Data Modeling

-1. There are two primary keys of employee number and department number in the employees and departments tables respectively.
+1. There are two primary keys of employee number and department number in the employees table and departments table respectively.
 2. Employee number is a foreign key in the titles, salaries, and department employee tables, which links them to the employees table.
 3. Department number is a foreign key in the department manager and department employee tables, which links them to the departments table.